 - Longissimus cervicis - attaches to the transverse processes of T1-T5 and transverse processes of C2-C6.

-- Longissimus thoracis - originates from the medial end of the iliac crest, lateral crest of the sacrum and the spinous and costal processes of L1-L5.
+- Longissimus thoracis - originates from the medial end of the iliac crest, lateral crest of the sacrum and the spinous and transverse processes of L1-L5.
 It inserts onto the transverse processes of T1-T12 and the angles of ribs 5-12.

 As a whole, longissimus extends and laterally flexes (ipsilateral) the spine.
 Longissimus capitis specifically performs the same movements, but on the head instead.
 The latter also rotates the head ipsilaterally.